wp-plugins/ik-facebook/readme.txt

 * Powering your blog with your Facebook Feed!
 * Embed a Custom Facebook Feed Widget in your Sidebar or Footer
 * Styling a Custom Facebook Feed, without the need for CSS!
-* Custom HTML Options allow Facebook Feed Shortcode and Facebook Feed Widget to be displayed any way you like!
+* Custom HTML Options allow Facebook Feed to be displayed any way you like!
-* Adding a Facebook Like Button to your website, anywhere!
+* Adding a Facebook Like Button to your website!
-* Showing Facebook Comments in your Custom Facebook Feed!
+* Showing Facebook Comments in your Feed!
-* Adding a Facebook Photo Gallery to your website!
+* Adding a Facebook Photo Gallery!
 * Show multiple different custom Facebook Feeds!
 * Display Upcoming Facebook Events on your website!
 * Use a Facebook Event instead of a Page - output a customized Feed from the Facebook Event's Wall!